GustavoSwDaniel/repository-model-db/README.md

 **repo-init**

-This command create a folder of root directory of your project with a file to configurations directory os models of your database and create a folder where the repository files will be created
+This command create a folder of root directory of your project with a file to configurations directory os models of your database and create a folder where the repository files will be create

 ```shell
 $ generate-repo